Smiley-Boy00/mtou/README.md

 > 📦 Current Version: **v0.1.0**
 > 🛠 This tool is in **Alpha**: Expect changes and possible bugs as I add new features and improve workflows.
 > ✅ **Free for Commercial Use**: This tool can be used for both personal and professional projects without restrictions.
+> ⚠️ **No Resale or Redistribution** — This tool cannot be resold or redistributed for commercial intent.

 **Download Notes:**
 - Alpha builds may have partial or experimental features.